 - (a) All vehicles and persons operating within the boundaries of the airport will operate according to the traffic laws and parking laws of the city.
-All violators of these traffic and parking laws will be subject to penalties provided for in ordinances of the city. - (b) Automobiles, trucks, motorcycles and other like vehicles shall be parked within designated parking areas. - (c) No person shall operate or propel any vehicle, machine or contrivance of whatsoever nature or description, except an airplane or other flying or lighter-than-air machine, on, upon or across any portion of the airport except along or upon roadways designated for travel by motor vehicles. - (e) The airport director is hereby authorized to place on the airport stop signs and parking regulation signs as he may deem necessary.
+All violators of these traffic and parking laws will be subject to penalties provided for in ordinances of the city. - (b) Automobiles, trucks, motorcycles and other like vehicles shall be parked within designated parking areas - (c) No person shall operate or propel any vehicle, machine or contrivance of whatsoever nature or description, except an airplane or other flying or lighter-than-air machine, on, upon or across any portion of the airport except along or upon roadways designated for travel by motor vehicles. - (d) No person shall operate, drive or propel any motor vehicle other than an airplane, flying or lighter than air machine, at a speed of greater than twenty-five (25) miles per hour on any portion of the airport. - (e) The airport director is hereby authorized to place on the airport stop signs and parking regulation signs as he may deem necessary.
 It shall be unlawful for the driver of any vehicle to enter any intersection of a roadway or a roadway and pedestrian crossing when such intersection is signposted with a stop sign, without first bringing his vehicle to a full stop within six (6) feet prior to such intersection.
-It shall also be unlawful to park any vehicle contrary to the directions or regulations contained on any parking sign. - (f) The airport director shall have the authority to tow or otherwise move motor vehicles which are parked by their owners or operators on the airport in violation of the regulations of the airport, whenever it is determined by the airport director that a motor vehicle so parked creates a nuisance or hazard. - (g) All vehicles hauling trash shall be covered.
+It shall also be unlawful to park any vehicle contrary to the directions or regulations contained on any parking sign. - (f) The airport director shall have the authority to tow or otherwise move motor vehicles which are parked by their owners or operators on the airport in violation of the regulations of the airport, whenever it is determined by the airport director that a motor vehicle so parked creates a nuisance or hazard - (g) All vehicles hauling trash shall be covered.
 No vehicle used for hauling trash, dirt or other materials shall be operated on the airport unless the vehicle is constructed so as to prevent the contents thereof from dropping, sifting, leaking or otherwise escaping therefrom.
-No person shall spill dirt or any other material from vehicles operated on the airport.

-- (h) The foregoing vehicle rules shall not be construed as prohibiting the operation of the following vehicles upon any portion of the airport for the following purposes: - (1) Vehicles driven on the field in response to emergencies or emergency calls. - (2) Vehicles driven upon the field for the purpose of making repairs and improvements thereto to the airport. - (3) Federal Aviation Administration, state, city or county representatives operating a vehicle on official business.
+No person shall spill dirt or any other material from vehicles operated on the airport. - (h) The foregoing vehicle rules shall not be construed as prohibiting the operation of the following vehicles upon any portion of the airport for the following purposes: - (1) Police or fire vehicles Vehicles driven on the field in response to emergencies or emergency calls - (2) Vehicles driven upon the field for the purpose of making repairs and improvements thereto to the airport. - (3) Federal Aviation Administration, state, city or county representatives operating a vehicle on official business - All vehicles having regular duties requiring driving upon any landing area of the airport shall be equipped with two-way radios capable of transmitting and receiving ground traffic control instructions from the control tower.
+Furthermore, all vehicles having regular duties and those with permission to operate on the airport landing area for special purposes, including those in subsection (h), insofar as